An independent survey carried out by Business Link in the East of England has revealed that entrepreneurs that seek advice from the service when

 - Business Link supports businesses and entrepreneurs in the 6 counties in the East of England: Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk

-- Business Link is a government initiative to promote enterprise, funded in the East of England by the East of England Development Agency, who offer an extensive portfolio of business support in the region.
+- Business Link is a government initiative to promote enterprise, funded in the East of England by the East of England Development Agency, who offer an extensive portfolio of business support in

 - T 08457 17 16 15 E firstname.lastname@example.org www.businesslink.gov.uk/east